 We had a a great draft workshop in March, 2017.
 We look forward to doing it again in 2018!

-Two days of Premium Draft Trials in Crozet, Virginia on September 16-17.
-Click here for information and an application!
+We had two days of Premium Draft Trials in Crozet, Virginia on September 16-17.
+Check back later for dates and info on the 2018 Draft Trials.

 Your first draft test is a few weeks away, and you and your canine partner (whom I shall call Partner) have been working hard on your training and preparation.
 You and Partner can execute nice tight turns around the trees in your yard and Partner slides the cart through those narrows like nobody’s business.
 You have both mastered the freight haul and can comfortably pull at least 35 pounds (just to be safe) at least two miles without panting (that goes for both of you).
 Read more here.